lauraa0055/apcsa-freedom-project/entries/entry01.md

 forcing yourself.
 My goal for this app is for people to become used to not going into social media apps, or games, or a distracting website while they are trying to do their work until they no longer need the app anymore.

+I know it seems like I have already chosen what I am going to do, but this is really just an idea as to what it is that I wish to do based on my own personal problems.

 [Next](entry02.md)